nyu-oop-sp18/class13/README.md

 # Class 13

 ## JavaScript

-TODO: add intro
-Dynamic language: JS
+Javascript is a dynamic, weakly typed, prototype-based, multi-paradigm, high-level, interpreted programming language.
+It is basically the language that the internet is built on.
+It has some features ("JavaScript is ridiculously liberal in what it allows" according to [Marijn Haverbeke](https://eloquentjavascript.net/00_intro.html)) that might be of interest after a semester of looking at Scala.

 ### Imperative

-Like C/Java
+JavaScript is an imperative langauge that borrows most of its syntax from Java, and should be familiar to anyone who has coded in C/C++.

 ### Objects

-JS is based on *objects* - collection of name-value pairs.
+JavaScript is based on *objects* - collection of name-value pairs.
-Names are strings, and values can be any JS value, including other objects.
+Names are strings, and values can be any JavaScript value, including other objects.
-Pretty much everything, apart from some primitive values such as numbers, strings, and booleans, is an object in JS.
+Pretty much everything, apart from some primitive values such as numbers, strings, and booleans, is an object in JavaScript.

 ```javascript
 // Creating an object